About the Young Democrats of Washington State

 From Then To Now

-Senator Warren MagnusonThe Young Democrats of Washington (YDWA) was founded in 1932 by Senator Warren G. Magnuson.
+The Young Democrats of Washington (YDWA) was founded in 1932 by Senator Warren G. Magnuson.
 On March 4 – 5, 1932, the first national meeting of Young Democrats was held in Washington D.C., with delegates from 27 states and the District of Columbia present.
 One of the first articles of agreement stipulated there should be no distinction in membership and privileges between men and women.

-Since it's inception, YDWA has remained an active force in Washington politics and continues to grow and expand today.
+Since its inception, YDWA has remained an active force in Washington politics and continues to grow and expand today.
 YDWA is nationally recognized as a leading state-wide YD organizations, and we consistently set the agenda for the Young Democrats of America (YDA), one of our parent organizations.
-Many of our state's own leaders like Dean Nielsen, Jason Bennett, Jody Buckley, James Apa, Joe McDermott, Natalie Reber, Aaron Ernst, and Jessica Knapp have played key leadership roles within both YDA and YDWA, and we continue to be a major guiding force today.
+Many of our state’s own leaders like Dean Nielsen, Jason Bennett, Jody Buckley, James Apa, Joe McDermott, Natalie Reber, Aaron Ernst, and Jessica Knapp have played key leadership roles within both YDA and YDWA, and we continue to be a major guiding force today.

 Producing Leaders